UnixJunkie/SEED/docs/source/params.rst

 **i3**
   | Binding site residue list.
   | First line: number of residues in the binding site.
-  | Following lines: residue sequential numbers (one per line).
+  | Following lines: residue indices (one per line).
+  | Note that residues are renumbered sequentially starting from 1 within SEED
-  | Note that if ARG38 is the first residue of the protein, its sequential
-    number is 1 and not 38.
+    and the residue index refers to this new numbering; if for example ARG38 is the first residue of the protein, its index is 1 and not 38.
+The SEED residue indices can be retrieved from ``seed.out`` after the line ``Data for the receptor :``.
     To avoid ambiguity we recommend to renumber the residues starting from 1 in the input file.
 Binding site metal ions have to be in the list as well.